PicoCreator/open-meetup-registry/spec/organiser-api.md

 { "result": true }
 ```

-If serverID doesn't exist:
+If providerID doesn't exist:
 ```
 {
 	"error": {
 		"code" : "NOT_REGISTERED",
-		"message" : "serverID not found"
+		"message" : "providerID not found"
 	}
 }
 ```

-If public key does not match serverID:
+If public key does not match providerID:
 ```
 {
 	"error": {
 		"code" : "NOT_REGISTERED",
-		"message" : "Public key does not match key registered with this serverID" }
+		"message" : "Public key does not match key registered with this providerID" }
 }
 ```